dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ## CHANGELOG

+2020.03.26
+  - Adjust mixed-mode inheritance rules to express a consolidated model where legacy types prevail in some additional cases.

 2020.03.05
   - Update grammar for null aware subscript.
   - Fix reversed subtype order in assignability.
   - Fix inconsistent uses of `null` and `Null` in instance checks.

 2020.02.28
   - Specify that a `covariant late final x;` is an allowed instance variable which introduces a setter.

 2020.01.31
   - Specify that mixins must not have uninitialized potentially non-nullable non-late fields, and nor must classes with no generative constructors.
   - Remove reference to `CastError`.
 A failed `!` check is just a "dynamic type error" like the `as` check in the current language specification.